ruslansavchuk/kubernetes-the-hard-way/docs/01-container-runtime.md

 }
 ```

-In comparison to the runc, containerd is a service which can be called by someone to run container.

-Before we will run containerd service, we need to configure it.
+In comparison to the runc, containerd is a service works like a service which can be called by someone to run container.
+It means that we need to run it, before we can start comminucate with it.

+We will configure containerd as a service.

+To do that, we need to create containerd configuration file
 ```bash
 {
 sudo mkdir -p /etc/containerd/